Many people complain that after installing car audio their subwoofer killed a car battery, but is this problem really caused by a subwoofer?

 |Battery CCA||Battery Ah||Max amplifier RMS|

 From the above, you see how powerful amplifier you can install in your car, without facing any later issues with the battery being drained.

-For example, when you have in a car battery CCA710, you will be OK with a 650W amp, but for a 900W amplifier, this battery is a no go.
+For example, when you have a car battery CCA710, you will be OK with a 650W amp, but for a 900W amplifier, this battery is a no-go.

 If you listen to the music nonstop while driving, the battery will never be charged by the serial alternator, and it is a matter of time before it will eventually die.

 Strong amplifiers do not only cause drained batteries but also you may notice dimming headlights or flickering dash lights.
 Also, it can happen that the amp will not receive full power, so your bass will be weak.